Authored by a Symantec employee

 Online fraud is one of fastest growing crimes of our time.
 The ability to be anonymous, and the fact that it can be performed anywhere in the world makes it very difficult, if not impossible, for law enforcement to curb it.

-As online fraud continues to grow, an unfortunate number of American citizens might face this scenario: It’s tax season, and you are getting your paperwork together in order to file your taxes.
-During the process you receive an email from the IRS stating “Congratulations on filing your tax return.”
+As online fraud continues to grow, an unfortunate number of Australians might face this scenario: It’s tax season, and you are getting your paperwork together in order to file your taxes.
+During the process you receive an email from the ATO stating “Congratulations on filing your tax return.”
 This is a normal email you would expect after you file taxes, however, the email has arrived before you even filed!
 As for the refund you were supposed to get, it’s probably made its way into the hands of thieves and fraudsters.

 - Do use Internet security software on all your devices.
 Savvy cybercriminals can use a combination of devices in your home to get all the information they need.
 Norton Security Premium offers protection for up to 10 devices.